 Online and Continuing Education

 Students enrolled through Online and Continuing Education (OCE) are assigned a professional advisor.
-Degree-seeking students in OCE with fewer than 45 credits at the start of their first term of enrollment at M are required to take ONLINE FIRST YEAR SEMINAR (IDST 008) within their first year at Linfield.
+Degree-seeking students in OCE with fewer than 45 credits at the start of their first term of enrollment are required to take ONLINE FIRST YEAR SEMINAR (IDST 008) within their first year at Linfield.

 Students with general advising questions are also encouraged to connect with the academic advising office.